JCarmine/scroll-to-element-demo/README.md

 * ReactApp/components/AdditionalQuestions.jsx
   * This component provides and example of usage.
 In it `<ScrollToElement>` is imported, and used twice.
 A unique id is given to each instance, and custom props are set.
 The two are completely independent.
 * ReactApp/helpers/domHelpers.jsx
-  * This file contains the helpers for checking for presence of a DOM and getting the viewport width.
-These functions aren't specific to the scrollable component, so they were broke into a seperate file for clarity.
+  * This file contains the helpers for checking DOM presence and getting the viewport width.
+These functions aren't specific to the scrollable component, so they were broke out into a seperate file for clarity.